RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Getting Started/displaying-products.md

     "0-0": "Identifier",
     "1-0": "Type",
     "2-0": "Product",
-    "2-1": "The underlying product that is mapped to this package.
-Either an [SKProduct](https://developer.apple.com/documentation/storekit/skproduct?language=objc) (iOS) or [SkuDetails](https://developer.android.com/reference/com/android/billingclient/api/SkuDetails) (Android).", "1-1": "The type of the package:\n- `UNKNOWN`\n- `CUSTOM`\n- `LIFETIME`\n- `ANNUAL`\n- `SIX_MONTH`\n- `THREE_MONTH`\n- `TWO_MONTH`\n- `MONTHLY`\n- `WEEKLY`",
+    "2-1": "The underlying product that is mapped to this package which includes details about the price and duration.", "1-1": "The type of the package:\n- `UNKNOWN`\n- `CUSTOM`\n- `LIFETIME`\n- `ANNUAL`\n- `SIX_MONTH`\n- `THREE_MONTH`\n- `TWO_MONTH`\n- `MONTHLY`\n- `WEEKLY`",
     "h-0": "Name",
     "h-1": "Description",